Alakazam-211/alakazam-labs-website/README.md

 # Alakazam Labs Website

-A Next.js 16.0.10 website for Alakazam AI, migrated from React Router to Next.js App Router.
+A Next.js 16.0.10 website for Alakazam Labs, migrated from React Router to Next.js App Router.

 ## Features